morganjwilliams/autopew/docs/source/dev/development.rst

 **Travis-CI**

-  The Travis-CI page for :code:`autopew` can be found at `travis-ci.com/morganjwilliams/autopew <https://travis-ci.com/morganjwilliams/autopew>`__.
+  The Travis-CI page for :code:`autopew` can be found at `travis-ci.org/morganjwilliams/autopew <https://travis-ci.org/morganjwilliams/autopew>`__.

 **Code Coverage**

-  The codecov page for :code:`autopew` can be found at `codecov.io/gh/morganjwilliams/autopew <https://codecov.io/gh/morganjwilliams/autopew>`__.
+  The coveralls page for :code:`autopew` can be found at `coveralls.io/github/morganjwilliams/autopew <https://coveralls.io/github/morganjwilliams/autopew>`__.